 2) “Certified CMP” vs “the plan you bought” (a common trap)

-In order for the CMP to get the “Google Certified” badge, it needs to use TCF IAB framework (for managing consents for ad networks).
-However, usually only the most expensive plans of CMPs include it.
-But CMPs tend not to mention it.
+In order for the CMP to get the “Google Certified Partner” badge, it needs to use TCF IAB framework (for managing consents for ad networks).
+However, usually only paid plans include it.

 Let me give you an example.